For around 7 years now we have had an advent activity calendar at Christmas time.

 Then in 2012 when the kids were 4 and 3 we decided to switch it up and do an advent activity calendar.

-Then in 2015 I ordered a cute advent calendar box.
+Then in 2015 I ordered a cute advent calendar box (another cute on here).
 Each day the kids get to hang a cute ornament on this little tree that comes with it.
 Sometime in November when we got the box in…my daughter (7 at the time) said … wouldn’t it be neat if our elf left our activity in the box each day?

 So instead of using envelopes we now have a box!